Thailand struggles to cope with floods, PM wants unity

 BANGKOK IN DANGER?

-Water from the north is flowing towards Bangkok and the authorities have been trying desperately to divert it around the inner city using a defensive system of dikes and canals.
+Water from the north is flowing toward Bangkok and the authorities have been trying desperately to divert it around the inner city using a defensive system of dikes and canals.

 The immediate danger seemed to have passed at the weekend, when high estuary tides and heavy rain added to the problem, but residents are braced for trouble again.